adevrrc/adev-p2-notes/docs/intro-to-dotnet-csharp-vs/enumerations.md

 }
 ```

 In this course, each enumeration you define will be coded within its own file.
-Like you did in the previous level of programming, you will name the file using the identifier of what it contains.
+Like you did in the previous level of programming, you will name the file using the identifier of the type declared within the file.
 For example, for the `Direction` enumeration defined above, you would code this in a file called _Direction.cs_.
 {: .alert .alert-best-practices}

 ## Enumeration Values